 On September 10, 2025, representatives from the ACLI presented an ALM derivative proposal to the Statutory Accounting Principles (E) Working Group.
 The ACLI highlighted their view that the proposed guidance would significantly enhance the alignment of each company’s reported surplus with its actual solvency and liquidation value, as well as avoid situations where financials contain inappropriate portrayals of surplus and illusionary financial strength.
 The ACLI presented two versions of potential statutory guidance, one representing an amortized cost method and the other representing a mark and spread method (fair value).
 Although key concepts are similar between the two proposals, under the amortized cost method, the hedging derivatives would be reported at amortized cost (zero for a no-cost derivative), and when terminated (or removed from an effective hedge program), the derivative fair value would be deferred and amortized into income overtime.
 Under the mark and spread method, the hedging derivatives would be reported at fair value, resulting in the changes in fair value (unrealized gains and losses) being taken to deferred accounts with amortization throughout the life of the derivative.
 Both versions also proposed to exclude asymmetrical derivatives.
 At the conclusion of the call, both versions of the proposed guidance and the ACLI presentation were exposed for comment.

 On December 9, 2025, as part of the 2025 Fall National Meeting, the Working Group considered comments on the exposed proposals, noting the ACLI strongly supported the development of guidance for ALM derivatives, as well as support for the amortized cost approach.
 In considering the comments, the Working Group directed NAIC staff to move forward with an issue paper and concurrent SSAP to reflect statutory accounting guidance for interest-rate hedging derivatives used for ALM under the amortized cost approach and continuing the exclusion of asymmetrical derivatives.
-(Discussion of asymmetrical derivatives is captured in paragraphs 15-16.)
+(Discussion of asymmetrical derivatives is captured in paragraphs 16-17.)

+On May 18, 2026, the Working Group exposed the proposed SSAP and issue paper to establish statutory accounting guidance for interest-rate hedging derivatives used for asset liability management.
+The edits reflected from the prior exposure are to revise the transition guidance, to incorporate a surplus-neutral approach and clarify amortization of the derivative asset or liability.
+Exposure intends to provide additional time for regulators to assess the new derivative concepts prior to adoption, particularly on the broad concepts, and transition, reporting and admitted asset classification.

 JMG to expand with subsequent discussion dates.

 Discussion of ALM Hedging Concepts and Differences from SSAP No. 86 and SSAP No. 108